mapmeld/this-could-be-mobile/README.md

 ## ... but you playing

-It's a way to demo what someone else's site will look like if they add a mobile-responsive CSS file.
+It's a way to demo what someone else's site would look like if they added a mobile-responsive CSS file.

 ## License